mactrem/com-tiles/README.md

 Use Cases
 - Browsing maps in the browser
 - Downloading extracts for offline usage in apps
-- Downloading extracts for usage in offline capable MapServer
+- Downloading extracts for hosting in dedicated on-premise infrastructure

 Problems
 - No compression in range requests?